 How should you learn endgames; where to start from?
-First of all, you should get acquainted with the basic principles of the endgame.
+In this step, you should get acquainted with the basic principles of the endgame.

 You should always look for ways to be active in the endgame; this applies to every piece you have left on the board.
 The attack is the best defense, they say, and in the endgame, it is even more obvious.
-The part that stays passive is usually doomed to a long-suffering that most of the times turn into a loss.
+The part that stays passive is usually doomed to a long-suffering that most of the time turns into a loss.

-Once you have learned the basics and have seen them applied in games played by Grandmasters, you can move on to studying theoretical endgames.
+Once you have learned the basics and have seen them applied in games played by Grandmasters, you can move on to studying theoretical endings.

-You can start by playing the theoretical ones first and test yourself and then find more complex starting positions where you will have to find the best route to a win or the best defense.
-You will be faced with practical problems and accumulate more experience for over the board games.
+You can start by playing the theoretical ones first and testing yourself.
+Then, find more complex starting positions.
+In those, you will have to find the best route to a win or the best defense.
+You will have to deal with practical problems and accumulate more experience with board games.